 Horizontal speed is based off the running speed a the point where the pole plants into the ground.
 Upon planting the pole in the ground, the speed decreases by 7 every three frames.
 Vertical elevation increases along a set sequence every 3 frames as well.
 At the point of releasing the pole, horizontal speed is sustained through the remainder of the vault.
 Vertical position changes along a set arc after the point of release (number of arc frames is unaffected by horizontal speed).
 Thus, to succeed in pole vault, the combination of release point elevation and horizontal speed must be sufficient to clear the bar.

+When attempting 4.8m, it is impossible to achieve a combination of release elevation and horizontal speed sufficient to clear the bar.
 At release points high enough in vertical relation to the bar, the horizontal speed has decreased too far to allow rapid enough horizontal movement to clear the bar.
 Although releasing at an earlier point of elevation will yield faster horizontal speed, not enough elevation is achieved to clear the bar.
 Thus the maximum achievable height is 4.6m

 If 4.8m were able to be cleared, the point value awarded would be 1005 (this award value can be seen for each attempt in RAM address 0x4c).